County Connection: Service

+The fleet consists of 121 accessible buses and 63 paratransit vans.

 Route overview

 Weekdays

 Weekday service is provided on all routes except 300-numbered series routes, which operate only on weekends.
 600-numbered series routes are select service trips convenient to area schools and operate on school days, with service timed to school bell times.

 Weekends

 Service is provided on the following 11 routes:

-Fixed-route fleet

-The current fixed-route fleet consists of 135 wheelchair-accessible buses manufactured by Gillig.
-Each bus is accessible by a ramp and has space for two wheelchairs.
-Buses feature Clever Devices GPS-based automatic voice annunciation (AVA) and visual next-stop announcements.
-Each bus has the capacity for two bicycles on a front bumper-mounted rack, with an additional two bicycles permitted aboard at the bus operator's discretion.